Temporal Workflow and Microservices

 workflowResp := workflow.CalculateParallelepipedWorkflowResponse{}

-err = workflowRun.Get(ctx, &workflowResp;)
+err = workflowRun.Get(ctx, &workflowResp)

 if err != nil {